tinalexander/tinalexander.github.io/pages/2023/10-october.md

 # October 4, 2023

-## CDC director's opening remarks at briefing on fall respiratory virus season
+## CDC director's remarks at briefing on fall respiratory virus season

 - **Source:** briefing hosted by the Centers for Disease Control and Prevention
 - **Date:** broadcasted October 4, 2023